 Warm, private, never clinical.

 Recovery is personal.
-The app's voice reflects that - supportive without being preachy, helpful without being condescending.
+The app's voice reflects that.
+Supportive without being preachy, helpful without being condescending.
 It speaks like a friend who's been there, not a doctor reading from a clipboard.

 Privacy as a default, not a feature

 The app works without an account.
 Demo mode lets you explore everything with data stored only in your browser.
 Sign-in is optional and only exists for cloud sync.
 No tracking, no analytics on user behavior, no data sold.
-Recovery is anonymous by tradition - the app honors that.
+Recovery is anonymous by tradition.
+The app honors that.

 "Try it first.
 No account needed.
 Your meetings stay on your device until you decide otherwise."